Are you getting your beauty sleep?

-The first phase, which occupies most of the early sleep night, is when our brain gets its well-deserved rest after all the frantic and intense work it did when we were awake.
-The second phase, REM or “deep” sleep, is when we dream.
+The first phase, which occupies most of the early sleep night, is when your brain gets its well-deserved rest after all the frantic and intense work it did when you were awake.
+The second phase, REM or “deep” sleep, is when you dream.

-It’s during the REM phase that our body regenerates and restores itself (isn’t it awesome)?
+It’s during the REM phase that your body regenerates and restores itself (isn’t it awesome)?
 Here’s how it works.
-Our body produces human growth hormobe (HGH) that helps repair tissues and keeps skin elastic.
+Your body produces human growth hormone (HGH) that helps repair tissues and keeps skin elastic.
 Skin cells regenerate faster at night, too.

-So, if sleep is that important, can you imagine what happens when we don’t enough?
-Our body isn’t happy, and starts producing cortisol, the hormone that creates free radicals and reduces skin regeneration.
+So, if sleep is that important, can you imagine what happens when you don’t sleep enough?
+Your body isn’t happy, and starts producing cortisol, the hormone that creates free radicals and reduces skin regeneration.
 And, as we all know, we get those pesky dark circles, under-eye bags, and puffy eyes.

 Doesn’t matter how tired you are, you should always find the time to cleanse your skin and apply serum and moisturizer, at least.
 The night is a particularly great time to use retinol and vitamin C, two anti-aging superstars that make skin more susceptible to sun damage when exposed to sunlight.

 Light and noise can interfere with sleep, too.
-So, make sure your bedroom is dark, quiet, and comfortably warm (but, not too hot, or you won’t be able to sleep).
+Make sure your bedroom is dark, quiet, and comfortably warm (but, not too hot, or you won’t be able to sleep).

 I’m awful at this.
 I find sleeping on my side so comfortable.
 But, pressing your face into a pillow can create crease marks that turn into premature wrinkles overtime.
 Kinda defeats the purpose of sleeping for better skin, doesn’t it?

 The Bottom Line